 To have the ear structure look natural, it should not appear “plastered down” as the ears will appear strange – and when placed too close to the head, can be difficult to correct.

 Various aesthetic issues affecting ear appearance can lead a person to seek a plastic surgeon in the Boston area, for themselves or a child.
 Candidates should be in good general health.

-The various aesthetic problems that can be resolved with otoplasty (ear surgery) include:
+The various aesthetic problems that can be resolved with our Worcester otoplasty (ear surgery) include: